 Performance metrics: Platforms [iOS / Android / Chrome / Windows] | Children [Unlimited] | Trial/Refund [7-day free trial]

 Why it’s best for all-in-one protection: Aura goes beyond standard parental control apps by protecting both your child’s online activity and your family’s digital identity in one place.
 It combines monitoring, antivirus, VPN, password management, and identity theft protection under a single subscription – great if you’re tired of juggling multiple apps.
 We really liked how smoothly it ran across both iPhone and Android as both platforms offered full feature access, supported biometric unlocking, and continued to work, even when offline.
 It's these small things that make a huge difference for parents juggling multiple devices.
+The In-game voice and chat monitoring is one of the best features on the app, allowing parents to monitor conversions on over 200+ gaming platforms including Fortnite, Roblox, and Minecraft – one of the most of places where groomers target kids.
 That reliability helps make Aura one of the best parental monitoring apps for families who want both safety and simplicity.

 What we liked: